MarkReddy87/project-1---mindfullness/README.md

         <ol>
             <li>As a first time user I want to immediatly understand the goal of the site and what it has to offer.</li>
             <li>As a first time user I want to instinctively know how to navigate the site and find the content I am looking for</li>
-            <li>As a first time user I also want to feel as ease when using the site as it is a mindfullness page after all</li>
+            <li>As a first time user I also want to feel as ease when using the site as it is a mindfulness page after all</li>
         </ol>
     <li>Returning User Goals</li>
         <ol>
-            <li>As a returning user I want to find different places with similar content which will help me on my mindfullness journey</li>
+            <li>As a returning user I want to find different places with similar content which will help me on my mindfulness journey</li>
             <li>As a returning user I want to easily be able to contact somebody to ask questions or request more information</li>
             <li>As a returning user I want see social media links for more content and updates that may have been made to the site</li>
 </ul>